OfficeDev/OfficeJSAddinWidget/README.md

 # Sample code for the Web Widget that promote the Office add-in.

-The webpage will show the add-in name, a short description of the add-in, a few details about the add-in functionality for highlight, a dropdown button to install and use the add-in and a video to demo the add-in.
+The webpage will show the add-in name, a few details about the add-in functionality for highlight, a dropdown button to install and use the add-in and an image to demo the add-in.
 This is what the UI looks like.

 <img alt="DemoUI.png" src="https://github.com/OfficeDev/OfficeJSAddinWidget/blob/main/Example-ScriptLab-DemoUI.png">